dirvine/data_chain/docs/data_blocks.md

 ## Data block

-On receipt of a `NodeDataBlock` the receiving node will check first in a cache of `DataBlock`'s and then in the `DataChain` itself.
+On receipt of a `NodeDataBlock`(a result of data being stored on the network, for example) the receiving node will check first in a cache of `DataBlock`'s and then in the `DataChain` itself.
 On finding an entry it will add the node to any `DataBlock`.
 If no entry is found the receiver will create a new `DataBlock` entry in the cache and await further notifications from group members of this `DataIdentifier`.

 This array must contain at least QUORUM members and be of CLOSE_GROUP length.
 It must only contain nodes close to that data element described by the  `DataIdentifier`.